Ph.D. English and Comparative Literature.

 “‘Death Trellised Life’: Melville and the Model of Early Organic Chemistry,” Arizona Quarterly, forthcoming special issue.

 “The Confidence-Man and the Avatar.”
 Leviathan: A Journal of Melville Studies, Special Issue on The Confidence-Man Today, ed.
-Rodrigo Lazo (forthcoming, October 2019).
+Rodrigo Lazo, October 2019.

 “A Natural History of Intellect?”
 Approaches to Teaching Emerson’s Essays and Other Works, ed.
 Long and Meehan, New York: Modern Language Association, August 2018.